Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Three-body demonstrations

 \subsubsection{Emulation in $(\Re E, \Im E, \Ein, \lamtwo, \lambda_4)$}

-In contrast to the previous emulations in Sec.~\ref{subsubsec:three-body_emul_E_lam4_source_fixed} and~\ref{subsubsec:three-body_emul_E_lam2_lam4_source_fixed}, we need to vary the sources to emulate the particle-dimer elastic scattering amplitudes.
-Recall, for each on-shell scattering calculation or emulation, the $\Ein$ parameter in the sources is related to the $E$ variable via $E = \Ein - B_2$.
+In contrast to the previous emulations in Sec.~\ref{subsubsec:three-body_emul_E_lam4_source_fixed} and~\ref{subsubsec:three-body_emul_E_lam2_lam4_source_fixed}, I need to vary the sources to emulate the particle-dimer elastic scattering amplitudes.
+Recall that, for each on-shell scattering calculation or emulation, the $\Ein$ parameter in the sources is related to the $E$ variable via $E = \Ein - B_2$.
 Note $B_2$ is a function of $\lamtwo$.
-However, in training calculations, we only compute at complex $E$s.
+However, in training calculations, I only compute at complex $E$s.
 Therefore, the $\Ein$ and $E$ parameters are treated separately at the emulator off-line training stage.
 Meanwhile, the $\lamtwo$ and $\lamfour$ parameters in the $H$ and sources are treated as the same.